abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### force_thr_ev

 - **Type**: Real
-- **Description**: The threshold of the force convergence, has the same function as force_thr, just the unit is different, it is eV=Angstrom, you can choose either one as you like.
+- **Description**: The threshold of the force convergence, has the same function as force_thr, just the unit is different, it is eV/Angstrom, you can choose either one as you like.
 The recommendation value for using atomic orbitals is 0.04 eV/Angstrom.
 - **Default**: 0.0257112 eV/Angstrom

 ### force_thr_ev2